 - Remove dough to a floured surface and roll into a rectangle roughly 8 x 10 inches in size.

 - Use a pizza cutter or knife to cut the dough into large diamonds.

 - Dip each diamond into melted butter, then into sugary lemon/orange zest mixture.

 - Place first piece on its side in bundt pan.
 Lay second piece upright against first piece and repeat until all pieces have been lined up around the pan.
 You may have to push them together to squeeze in the final pieces.
 Perfection is not required.

 - Cover with shower cap, plastic wrap or a tea towel and allow to rise in warm place until almost double.

-- Uncover and bake in oven preheated to 350 degrees for 30-35 minutes or until internal temperature reaches 190 degrees F. Lay a piece of foil loosely on top to prevent over-browning about halfway through baking time.
+- Uncover and bake in an oven preheated to 350˚F for 30-35 minutes or until internal temperature reaches 190˚F. If necessary, lay a piece of foil loosely on top to prevent over-browning about halfway through baking time.

-- Allow to cool for 5 minutes before turning out of pan.
+- Allow the baked bread to cool for 5 minutes before turning it out of the pan.
 Flip upside down so crusty top is visible.

 - While bread is still warm, mix powdered sugar with liquid of choice and drizzle over the top.